 Information for students considering a placement

-All students interested in undertaking a placement MUST read the 2017-18 information pack for prospective placement students, as this contains essential information, including eligibility criteria.
+All students interested in undertaking a placement MUST read the 2018-19 Placement-Based Dissertation Handbook, as this contains essential information.

 What is a placement-based dissertation?

 Selected postgraduate Masters students can undertake an eight-week research project in collaboration with external host organisations, as an alternative to a standard dissertation.
 Students can choose from projects that have been organized by the University of Edinburgh or, following consultation with their Programme Director and the Student Development Office, can propose their own student-led placements.